+TEDxVail2015: naturally will be on Friday, January 9, 2015 from 3-10 at The Vilar Center in Beaver Creek.
 My grandfathers taught me to respect the Earth.
-I have created award winning gardens, innovative programs (Betty Ford Alpine Gardens in Vail and the Center for Alaskan Coastal Studies in Homer, AK), taken risks (freestyle aerialist and Air Castles hot air balloon champagne flight service in Boulder), pioneered new paths (one of the first women attending US Air Force Academy, and dug deep within (Lifespring councilor, Conscious Evolution guide, Social Synergy, tribal native spiritual ecology) all characterize paths of knowing, the soul serenity found in wild places.
+Digging deep with hands into the dirt, I’ve created award winning gardens, innovative programs (Betty Ford Alpine Gardens in Vail and the Center for Alaskan Coastal Studies in Homer, AK).
+Risk taking, I’ve flown high (freestyle aerialist and Air Castles hot air balloon champagne flight service in Boulder), pioneered new paths (one of the first women attending US Air Force Academy, and dug deep within (Lifespring councilor, Conscious Evolution guide, Social Synergy, tribal native spiritual ecology) all characterize paths of knowing, the soul serenity found in wild places.
 Bringing young leaders to WILD9, 9th World Wilderness Congress, infused an urgency, lightheartedness and idealism to save at least half of Earth's wilds.
 I am honored to offer my talent, treasure, relations to preserve Earth for my son's sons' 7 generations to come.

-2. Lake Geneva, Wisconsin is where I come from and my family still calls home.
-I am the oldest of 5 kids.I ran a family business at age 12.
+2. Lake Geneva, Wisconsin is my first home and my family remains.
+I am the oldest of 5 kids and ran a family business at age 12.

-3. I competed in aerials in skiing and was going for the 1988 Olympics in Calgary.
+3. I competed in freestyle aerials in skiing and was going for the 1988 Olympics in Calgary.
 Former team mate Melanie Pelanek, from Winter Park, got the spot and won the Gold Medal.
 Go Freestyle Team USA!

 5. My Mom taught me I could be/do/have anything I wanted in life.
 Can do!
-I miss you mom.
+I miss you, mom.

-6. I designed my Alaskan house, and have been a Frank Lloyd Wright fan since sitting in the Lake Geneva library as a girl over looking the changes weather had on the water.
+6. I designed my Alaskan house, and have been a Frank Lloyd Wright fan since sitting in the Lake Geneva library as a girl overlooking the changes weather had on the water.

 9. Skiing makes me sublimely happy!
 Back Bowls of Vail's 6,000 acres is my happy place.
 Greetings to Vail Resorts for providing world class skiing!

 10. HaberVision.com, our high end polarized sunglass company, provides charities with sustainable streams of funding through easily placed links on their websites.
-Contact us.

 11. Earth stewardship makes me wild, serving on: WILD Foundation,

 14. My first car was a turquoise Buick Wildcat.
 We replaced the front bench seat with 3 green leather cushions with roller wheels and put black and white zebra striped furry fabric inside.
 My sporty USAFA car: chocolate Datsun 280 ZX.
 My current car Audi A5.
+My dream car: TESLA.

-2009: The Great Unveiling
+2009: The Great Unveiling TEDxHomer

 2010: Sustain US TEDxVailWomen